griffinbran/Real-Estate-Statistical-Modeling/README.md

 **Notes about the data:**
 * 80 Explanatory Variables:
-    1. 34-Numerical:
+    * 34 Numerical:
+> * 14 Discrete
-> * 14 Discrete: Number of types of items present, or construction/remodeling dates.
+>   - General Description: Number of types of items present, or dates of construction/remodeling.
->   - Consider whether values are better represented as categorical or continuous.
+>       * NOTE: Consider whether values are better represented as categorical or continuous.
+> * 20 Continuous
+>   - General Description: Various area-dimensions of each property.
+    * 46 Categorical:
+> * 23 Ordinal
-> * 20 Continuous: Various area dimensions of each property.
+>   - General Description: Various ratings of items specific to each property.
-    2. 46-Categorical:
-> * 23 Ordinal: Various item ratings.
+> * 23 Nominal
-> * 23 Nominal: Various types of items/materials/conditions.
+>   - General Description: Various types of items/materials/conditions.

 * Time was spent searching for null values, dropping outliers, and recognizing the simplest approach was a first model with only integer features.